Antrim Coast Road

 When was Antrim Coast Road built?

 The road was constructed between 1832 and 1842 by civil engineer William Bald.
-A large section of the road is winding through the countryside, following the scenic coastline.
-Some parts are even built between large 100m high cliffs and the sea.
+A large section of the road winds through the countryside, following the scenic coastline.
 Mainly a single lane in each direction, it is connected in several places to other major roads.